 Intraoral digital sensor prices can run the gamut.
 As of the writing of this blog, sensors can start at approximately $2,000 for a Jazz Solo sensor and can cost upwards of $6,000 for a Planmeca sensor and over $11,000 for a Gendex sensor.
-But that’s not the only cost in owning a dental sensor.
+But that’s not the only cost in owning a digital intraoral sensor.
 Let’s look at all the upfront and recurring costs of owning a sensor.

-How Much Does a Sensor Cost?
+How Much Does a Digital Intraoral Sensor Cost?

 On the affordable end of the spectrum, you can expect to pay about $2,000, and on the high end, prices can exceed $11,000 for the sensor itself.
 These prices are for a single sensor, so your costs will be threefold if you have three operatories and need three sensors.
 These retail prices represent how much you can expect to pay out the door for the sensor and which typically comes with an initial manufacturer’s warranty.